Vikas-Pandit07/TaskBuddy/README.md

 - 📊 Separate sections for **To-Do** and **Completed** tasks
 - 🎨 Clean, responsive UI with modern design

+## Upcoming features
+- ongoing task section
+- main section where all tasks counting will display
+- time block which will show when the tasks are started and all
 ---

 ## 🛠️ Tech Stack